 Keep leftovers in a sealed container and consume within a few days.

 I’d love to know what you think of these vegan sugar cookies, let me know in the comments.
-And if you make these cookies, rate the recipe and let me know how they came out.
+Please rate the recipe too as that is super helpful!

 Tag me #lovingitvegan on instagram if you take any pics, so I don’t miss seeing them.
 I love to know what you’re baking out there!